aertslab/pySCENIC/README.rst

 |buildstatus|_ |pypipackage|_ |docstatus|_

-pySCENIC is a lightning-fast python implementation of the SCENIC_ pipeline (Single-CEll regulatory Network Inference and Clustering) which enables biologists to infer transcription factors, gene regulatory networks and cell types from single-cell RNA-seq data.
+pySCENIC is a lightning-fast python implementation of the SCENIC_ pipeline (Single-Cell rEgulatory Network Inference and Clustering) which enables biologists to infer transcription factors, gene regulatory networks and cell types from single-cell RNA-seq data.